SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 All documentation in the Spartacus documentation repository is written in Markdown.
 Files written in Markdown have a `.md` file extension.

-Markdown does not use tags, but it does use certain conventions for formatting the text, which are then interpreted by the web browser.
+Markdown does not use tags, but it does use a specific syntax for formatting the text.

 To get started with writing documentation in Markdown, check out this Markdown "cheat sheets": https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet